esridc/e2e-testing-workshop/3-agenda-page/README.md

 `#secondary-nav > div.es-nav-menu > div > ul > li:nth-child(2) > a`

 While that will work, typically we try to use the simplest-selector-that-reliably-works.
-And it turnd out we can slim this down to
+And it turns out we can slim this down to

 `li.es-nav-subitem:nth-child(2) > a`

 Which is literally, select the `a` inside the second `li` that has class `es-nav-subitem`.

-Next, the workshop link... again the full selector is aweful
+Next, the workshop link... again the full selector is awful

-`#secondary-nav > div.es-nav-menu > div > ul > li:nth-child(2) > div > ul > li:nth-child(3) > a``
+`#secondary-nav > div.es-nav-menu > div > ul > li:nth-child(2) > div > ul > li:nth-child(3) > a`

 and we can slim it up a little to `li.es-nav-subitem:nth-child(2) > div > ul > li:nth-child(3) > a`